rtrussell/BBCSDL/README.md

 The following limitations are noted:

-1. HIMEM-PAGE=65K with an additional 32K has reserved for CALL and INSTALL libraries.
+1. HIMEM-PAGE=128K with an additional 41K has reserved for CALL and INSTALL libraries and the CPU stack.

 2.  m0FaultDispatch is linked in by default.
 This license for this library is free for hobby and other non-commercial products.
 If